U.S. Department of State Seal

 • Adoption Fees:

-In the adoption services contract that you sign at the beginning of the adoption process, your ASP will itemize the fees and estimated expenses related to your adoption process.
+In the adoption services contract that you sign at the beginning of the adoption process, your adoption service provider will itemize the fees and estimated expenses related to your adoption process.

-Some of the fees specifically associated with adopting from India include: CARA’s Adoption Regulations of 2017 and its April 5, 2017 circular regarding adoption fees limits the fee that may be paid by an authorized ASP to a SAA to $5,000 for each intercountry adoption.
-This fee covers all of the costs associated with the documentation completed by the SAA, and may include the costs of, among other things, obtaining copies of civil documents, filing court documents, applying for your child’s Indian passport, etc. Payment of donation of any kind to any agency or individual is prohibited under India’s adoption laws.
-In cases where PAPS are adopting siblings, they must pay an additional $1,000 to the SAA.
+CARA’s 2017 Adoption Regulations and its April 5, 2017 circular regarding adoption fees limit the fee that may be paid by an authorized ASP to a SAA to $5,000 for each intercountry adoption.
+This fee covers all of the costs associated with the documentation completed by the SAA, and may include the costs of, among other things, obtaining copies of civil documents, filing court/district magistrate documents, applying for your child’s Indian passport, etc. Donating to any agency or individual is prohibited under India’s adoption laws.
+In cases where PAPs are adopting siblings, they must pay an additional $1,000 to the SAA.

-• Home study report (see information below for home study reports for U.S. citizens residing in India);
+• Home study report (see information below for home study reports for U.S. citizens residing in India

 • Psychological evaluation report by a licensed/trained practitioner;